Resolutions Packet for Discussion - Thursday, April 20, 2023

 NOTICE OF CHANGE TO PROCESS

-The Academic Senate for California Community Colleges meets biannually in Plenary session to adopt resolutions which become the basis for future Senate policies and which drive the work of its standing and ad hoc committees.
-Due to the continuing COVID-19 pandemic, the Spring 2021 Plenary Session will be held virtually on April 15-17, 2021.
-As a result, for the spring 2021 term, the ASCCC will be conducting Resolutions voting online using the software company Poll Everywhere.
+The Academic Senate for California Community Colleges meets biannually in Plenary session to adopt resolutions that become the basis for future Senate policies and which drive the work of its standing and ad hoc committees.
+The Spring 2023 plenary session is being held as a hybrid event, therefore necessitating that the Resolutions process also be held in a hybrid format, through the use of an online platform to conduct the voting.

-In order to conduct the online resolution voting session, we will need each member Senate to verify that we have the college’s correct delegate for voting.
-The Senate President listed in the Senate Directory for each campus, will need to complete the Delegate Change Form.
-The college will not be able to vote on online resolution unless this form is submitted.
-Forms must be emailed to the ASCCC Office - elections [at] asccc.org by April 9, 2021.
+In order to conduct the online election, we will need each member Senate to verify that we have the college’s correct delegate for voting.
+The Senate President listed in the Senate Directory for each campus, will need to complete the linked Delegate Change Form.
+The college will not be able to vote in the online election unless this form is submitted.
+Forms must be emailed to the ASCCC Office - events [at] asccc.org by April 17, 2023.

-Please submit public comments to resolutions [at] asccc.org.
-In order to propose new resolutions and amendments, you must be a registered plenary attendee and provide your name and college.
-All new resolutions and amendments require 4 delegates as seconders.
+In order to propose new resolutions and amendments at the plenary session, you must be a registered plenary attendee and provide your name and college.
+Resolutions will be due to tinyurl.com/ascccresolutions.
+Email resolutions [at] asccc.org, if you have any questions.

 RESOLUTION RULES FOR VIRTUAL RESOLUTION VOTING